sbstjn/jwkserve/README.md

 $ > jwkserve serve --key key.pem
 ```

-For development, the test folder includes some fixtures:
+For development, I've included some fixtures in the test folder that you can use:

 ```bash
 $ > jwkserve serve --key tests/fixtures/example_2048.pem